MercyMarkus/mercymarkus.com/content/posts/build-a-dotnet-tool-with-c-sharp.md

 2. Save the output of the CLI command I'm most interested in (**`speed-test`**) as a JSON file on my computer.
 3. Add extra fields to this JSON output (**`dateTime`** and **`connectionType`**).
 I'd like to know the exact time I ran the command and if my internet connection was wired (ethernet cable) or wireless (WiFi).
 4. Upload every run of this command to a cloud database.
 I'd probably do something uncomplicated like updating an online spreadsheet.
-5. Build a live dashboard with the data.
+5. Build a live chart with the data.

-I'll be building my first objective using C#.
+We'll be building the first objective using C#.
 The result is a console application that can be packaged and installed as a NuGet Package.
 To make this less verbose, I'll assume this is not your first time using C# or the .NET CLI.
 If this is, please check out the official documentation on how to set up your development environment if you'd like to follow along:

 - [Set up your development environment](https://docs.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/tutorials/local-environment)